benhoIIand/grunt-cache-bust/README.md

 Type: `Boolean`
 Default value: `false`

-When true, `cachbust` will rename the refernce to the file and the file it's with a hash.
+When true, `cachbust` will rename the refernce to the file and the file itself with the generated hash.
 When set to false, then a query string parameter is added to the end of the file reference.

 ### Usage Examples